onnx/working-groups/edge/discussion_materials/ONNX Edge scope and profile definition.md

 ## Edge device

-An edge device is a device which provides an entry point into enterprise or service provider core networks.
+An edge device is a device which has the capability to enter into service provider core networks or connected to other smart devices to share the workload of a certain scenario.
 Examples include routers, routing switches, terminals and other devices.
-Edge devices also provide connections into carrier and internet service provider networks.
+In those cases, ddge devices provide connections into carrier and internet service provider networks.
+An edge device doesn't need to be at connected state at all time, like mobile phones and smart cameras which can still work at offline state, but sharing of these data requires connectivity between those devices.

 In general, edge devices are normally routers and terminals that provide authenticated access to faster, more efficient backbone and core networks.
-Edge device is usually smart and has access to the core devices, often include Quality of Service (QoS) and multi-service functions to manage different types of traffic.
+Edge device like edge station can handle different kinds of works, it connect to cameras, sensors and other smart devices and is has access to the upper level core devices, often include Quality of Service (QoS) and multi-service functions to manage different types of traffic.

 ## ONNX Edge profile

-The work of the ONNX Edge profile includes:
+The ONNX Edge profile is described with the following:

 1. Attributes / characteristics: Power, Size, accuracy, speed, Security, etc.